 - Storage matters.
 Keep in a cool, dry place.
 If making in bulk, store in an airtight container to prevent clumping or odor absorption.

-Store your homemade bread flour in an airtight container in a cool pantry or dry cupboard for up to 6 months.
+Storage: Aftere you've figured out how to make bread flour, keep it stored in an airtight container in a cool pantry or dry cupboard for up to 6 months.
 If your kitchen runs hot and humid, stash it in the fridge to keep the gluten fresh.

 🍞 What to Make With Bread Flour